-NOTICE Only use the emergency stop button to stop movement in the event of product malfunction or other emergency situations.
-Using the emergency stop button can cause the load to swing unexpectedly.
+NOTICE Only use the emergency stop button to stop movement in the emergency situations.
+Using the emergency cause the load to swing unexpectedly. • --- ---

 Hoisting limit switch (Configuration B) If the hoist is equipped with an electrical limit switch, check for correct operation of the limits.
 Raise and lower the hook at low speed until the limit switch is activated and prevents further upward or downward movement.
-If the limit switch does not activate at the set position, adjust the limit switch according to the adjustment instructions given in chapter Operational Checks with Controller Enabled. Ì If the limit switch still cannot be activated, replace the limit switch.
-5 Functional description of the geared limit switch 8 2-step geared limit switch Ā The 2-step geared limit switch works as an adjustable upper and lower stop limit together with the controls. Ì 4-step geared limit switch The 4-step geared limit switch provides an adjustable upper and lower stop limit that are connected to the internal controls.
+If the limit switch does not activate at the set position, adjust the limit switch according to the adjustment instructions given in chapter Operational Checks with Controller Enabled.
+If the limit switch still cannot be activated, replace the limit switch.
+8 1 Functional description of the geared limit switch dS 2-step geared limit switch R The 2-step geared limit switch works as an adjustable upper and lower stop limit together with the controls. Ì 4-step geared limit switch The 4-step geared limit switch provides an adjustable upper and lower stop limit that are connected to the internal controls.
 Two (2) of the cams are not connected to the controls, so they can be freely used for end-user requirements.